-New Commission Members will watch a series of videos and review important Association documents.
+New commission members will watch a series of videos and review important ILSA documents.
 At a minimum, these videos will cover:

-- 1. Our existing documents and policies, including but not limited to:
+- 1. Our existing documents and policies, including but not limited to: - a.

-- a.
 By-Laws

 - b.
 Constitution

 - c.
 Code of Conduct

 - d.
 Rules of Play

-- 2. Association structure
+- 2. Association Structure

 - a.
 Board Members

 - b.
 Commission Structure and overview of some Standing Commissions

 - c.
 Membership and Community

-- Mission and Values
+- 3. Mission and Values

 - 4. Expense Policy

 - 5. Overview of tools used, including:

 - a.
 Slack

 - b.
 Google Drive

 - c.
-Monday.com, a project planning tool
+The current project planning tool